-An artist acclaimed for combining high quality standards of classical music with expressive elements of ethnic and electronic colors.
+- An acclaimed artist for combining high quality standards of classical music with expressive elements of ethnic and electronic colors.

-A pioneer in the audio-visual arts including: multi-media, world music, live musical performances, modern dance, poetry, video arts, computer graphics, animation, laser technology, superior lighting and screen surround displays.
+- A pioneer in the audio-visual arts including: multi-media, world music, live musical performances, modern dance, poetry, video arts, computer graphics, animation, laser technology, superior lighting and screen surround displays.

-His productions include numerous orchestral works, interactive electronic music and music for film and TV.
+- Hosn’s productions include numerous orchestral works, interactive electronic music and music for film and TV.

 - From Vienna to Los Angeles to Dubai to Yokohama, he has performed in over 100 Festivals, Universities, and Conferences worldwide.